Product

 Bucket #3: A mix of 1 and 2

-For SaaS companies dealing out large enterprise contracts, their AR process will involve a mix of customer outreach and resolving some failed credit card payments.
-Most enterprise contracts will be paid both via ACH transfer (instead of a credit card) and on an annual basis.
+For SaaS companies dealing with large enterprise contracts, their AR process will involve a mix of customer outreach and resolving some failed credit card payments.
+Most enterprise contracts will be paid annually via ACH transfer (instead of a credit card).

 A quick side note on ACH payments: